 If all that weren’t enough, Springfield simultaneously has introduced an OSP (Optical Sight Pistol) version having a pre-cut slide that is ready to accept a mini red-dot scope, and which is offered for only $30 more than the standard model.

-What it Means I’m going to take a moment now and sum this up, because it’s pretty darn remarkable.
+I’m going to take a moment now and sum this up, because it’s pretty darn remarkable.
 Springfield Armory has just introduced the highest-firepower, subcompact pistol in the world chambered in a service caliber.
 That’s a pretty noteworthy achievement.
 But, that’s only half of it.
 At the same time, this same pistol is the most feature-laden, state-of-the art carry gun on the market.
 That constitutes a “This changes things” development.

 Handling a Hellcat for the first time is a little like holding a smartphone for the first time.
 No matter what my junior editors say, the internet is a fairly new and amazing thing.
 And the cell phone is a fairly new and amazing thing.
 And someone, somehow combined them.
 And the end product is so much more than even the sum of those things.